spacelift-io/user-documentation/docs/integrations/single-sign-on/gitlab-oidc-setup-guide.md

 ### GitLab OIDC Setup Completed <a href="#okta-oidc-setup-completed" id="okta-oidc-setup-completed"></a>

 That's it!
-Your OIDC integration with GitLab should now be fully configured.&#x20;
+Your OIDC integration with GitLab should now be fully configured.